ARDG-NRAO/LibRA/README.md

 compiled into a standalone reusable software library.
 This significantly simplifies the software stack and the resulting software dependency graph.
-A suite of [standalone applications]((#available-standalone-applications-apps) are also available which can be built as relocatable Linux executable (this may also be possible for MacOS, but we haven't test it).
+A suite of [standalone applications](#available-standalone-applications-apps) are also available which can be built as relocatable Linux executable (this may also be possible for MacOS, but we haven't test it).

 The resulting software stack is shown below.
-Figure on the left shows our current software stack where the RA Algorithms layer is built on the RA-specificdata data access and CASACore layers.  _Work is in progress to decouple the RA Algorithms layer from RA-specific layers with the algorithms API based _only_ on the C++ Standard Template Library (STL)_.
+Figure on the left/top shows our current software stack where the RA Algorithms layer is built on the RA-specific data-access and CASACore layers.  _Work is in progress to decouple the RA Algorithms layer from RA-specific layers with the algorithms API based _only_ on the C++ Standard Template Library (STL)_.
 With a translation layer RA-specific libraries